HOW DO I COPE WITH THE UNCERTAINTY OF COVID-19?

 I also think reframing goes a long way too.
 We are learning something about ourselves through this.
 Resilience is a powerful word.
 It doesn’t mean that we don’t experience stress, emotional upheaval, or suffering, but rather our ability to withstand adversity and bounce back from the challenging times.
 We learn to get through difficult life events.
 History has shown us time and again that our strength is how we create, survive, and prosper during the worst of times.

-These circumstances have provided us all an opportunity to become resilient, to learn more about ourselves and how we can grow, and prove our ability to come together and respond in an emergency in a way that is thoughtful, caring and contributes to improving the situation for all of us.
+These circumstances have provided us all an opportunity to become resilient, to learn more about ourselves and how we can grow and cope, and prove our ability to come together and respond in an emergency in a way that is thoughtful, caring and contributes to improving the situation for all of us.
 Living through this experience is allowing us to learn about ourselves, and gaining perspective around what is really important in the world.

 ConnexOntario – Addiction, Mental Health, and Problem Gambling Services – 1-866-531-2600